glic3rinu/passlib/docs/lib/passlib.hash.ldap_std.rst

 Passlib provides support for all the standard
 LDAP hash formats specified by :rfc:`2307`.
 This includes ``{MD5}``, ``{SMD5}``, ``{SHA}``, ``{SSHA}``.
-Many of these schemes are somewhat to very insecure, and should not be used except when required.
+These schemes range from somewhat to very insecure, and should not be used except when required.

 .. note::